hermitbaby/line_server/circle_project/readme.md

 The bottlenecks for high QPS mainly exist in 2 places:

 1. The python application server.
 In real prod situation, we use Gunicorn with ~10 workers to serve python application.
 A single Gunicorn server can handle 100 QPS easily.
 Since in the question, the access load of 100, 10k or 1000k users may distribute evenly in a day.
-Consider 100 QPS, this equals to 100 * 60 * 60= 360k, which means with a single gunicorn server, it can handle 360k users in a hour.
+Consider 100 QPS, this equals to 100 * 60 * 60= 360k, which means with a single gunicorn server, it can handle 360k users in an hour.
 With more traffic, we can just add more gunicorn nodes after a load balance, like nginx.
 The 3 nodes can handle 1000k users.

 2. IO servers.
-First, we can have more replicas to server the  data; Then, we can use in-memory db to serve the data.
+First, we can have more replicas to server the  data(since there is only read action in io server, we have no problem of replica data sync); Then, we can use in-memory db to serve the data.

 For extreme high QPS situation, there is another solution to solve the problem.
 As we know, nginx is really good at serving static data.
 Considering our file is also immutable, we can let the nignx serve it directly.